openedx-unsupported/edx-app-ios/Pods/Smartling.i18n/README.md

 # Smartling.i18n.framework
 iOS Plurals Localization Library

 > As of iOS 7 and Mac OS X 10.9 Mavericks, Foundation has the ability to specify localized strings according to pluralization and grammar rules.
-You can find more information about it in the [Localized Property List File](https://developer.apple.com/library/mac/releasenotes/Foundation/RN-Foundation/#//apple_ref/doc/uid/TP30000742-CH2-SW56) section of the Foundation release notes.
+You can find more about this in the [Handling Noun Plurals and Units of Measurement](https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/LocalizingYourApp/LocalizingYourApp.html) section of the Internationalization and Localization Guide.

 > **ios-i18n** is not compatible with Apple's implementation, and does not handle new ".stringsdict" resource files.